AIGAdc/dcdesignweek.org/pop-up-shop.md

 # Pop Up Shop
 ---
 The DCDW Pop Up Shop is back and it’s bigger than ever.
 This year, we’re taking over THREE storefronts in Shaw.
 That’s right.
 Every shelf, table and flat surface in [Cherry Blossom Creative](http://www.cherryblossomworkshop.com/), [The Neighborgoods](https://theneighborgoods.com/) AND [Typecase Industries](http://www.typecaseindustries.com/) will be stocked with items made by DC locals.
 Swing by, shop, and support your neighborhood maker and creative community (during business hours, please).
-Plus, come celebrate with us, by attending the DCDW Pop Up Shop party (event details coming soon)!